ethel-dev/christopher/readme.md

 usage
 -----

-just like, include `christopher.js` somehow or install it with your favorite package manager: `npm install christopher` or `bower install christopher`
+just like, include `christopher.js` somehow or install it with your favorite package manager: `npm install christopher` or `bower install christopher`. you can use `require()` syntax or just include it in your HTML

 example code: